The matching polytope has exponential extension complexity: The quadratic measure increase

-As indicated in the above formula, it suffices to prove that for each pair $(U,M) \in Q_3$, only an $\varepsilon$-fraction of compatible partitions can be bad.
+Implicitly we have been using here that for symmetry reasons the cardinality $\mathcal{P}(U,M)$ is the same for all $(U,M) \in Q_3$.
+As indicated in the above formula, it suffices to prove that for each pair $(U,M) \in Q_3$, only an $\varepsilon$-fraction of compatible partitions $T$ can have the pair $(T,H)$ being bad where $H$ is uniquely defined by $(U,M)$.
 This then implies \eqref{eq:ContrBadPart1}.
 Formally, we will prove: \begin{lemma} Fix any $(U,M) \in Q_3$ and abbreviate $H := \delta(U) \cap M$.
 Then

 \end{lemma} Recall that we did call a pair $(T,H)$ bad if it is neither small nor good.
 Now, let us distinguish whether $(T,H)$ is bad because of the cut part or because of the matching part.
-We define $(T,H)$ to be \emph{$U$-bad} if it is neither small nor $U$-good.
-Similarly we call $(T,H)$ $M$-bad if it is neither small nor $M$-good.
+We define $(T,H)$ to be \emph{$\mathcal{U}$-bad} if it is neither small nor $\mathcal{U}$-good.
+Similarly we call $(T,H)$ $\mathcal{M}$-bad if it is neither small nor $\mathcal{M}$-good.
 In the next subsections we will separately show that for all $(U,M) \in Q_3$ and $H = \delta(U) \cap M$ one has

 which then concludes Lemma~\ref{lem:UMbadWithProbEpsilon} using the union bound.